Delivery mode: Online self-paced

 What is the Teaching Online program?

 Teaching Online is a content-rich course for academics who want to learn more about teaching in online and blended units.
-The program was developed in partnership with Epigeum, the commercial arm of Imperial College, London, UK, and is being further customised for ACU staff and students.
+The program was developed in partnership with Epigeum, the commercial arm of Imperial College, London, UK.

 Teaching Online will provide you with a foundation in online pedagogy, online course design, online teaching, and technologies used to teach online.
 All levels of academic staff will find material of interest in the course, but it is especially valuable for staff with limited experience in teaching online.

-The program is built around a series of modules addressing specific themes, and includes modules:
+The program is built around a series of modules addressing specific themes:

 - Mastering online pedagogy